modelglue/modelglue-framework/ModelGlue/readme.txt

 2. Copy the ModelGlue (inside the same directory as this file) folder to whatever ColdFusion sees as "/ModelGlue".
 The framework is now installed.

-You may need to point a mapping named /ModelGlue to the directory (/ModelGlue) that contains ModelGlue.cfm.
+You may need to point a mapping named /ModelGlue to the directory (/ModelGlue) that contains a folder named "gesture".

 3. Copy the modelgluesamples folder to /modelgluesamples.
 The samples are now installed.

-4. Run some samples - try http://[host]/modelgluesamples/legacysamples/nameuppercaser or http://[host]/modelgluesamples/legacysamples/contactmanager.
+4. Run some samples - try http://[host]/modelgluesamples/helloworld or http://[host]/modelgluesamples/richwidgets.

 5. If you want to use Reactor or Transfer to do scaffolding and automatic database integration, see the instructions in the application template's ColdSpring.xml file for configuring your ORM of choice.
 Then, check out "How to Use Generic Database Messages" and "How to Use Scaffolds" under the How To's section of the documentation.

 ** WHEN THINGS BREAK **

-For beta purposes, please add the bug to http://trac.model-glue.com/ and we'll get right on it.
+Please add the bug to http://trac.model-glue.com/ and we'll get right on it.
 Bug Reports are appreciated, Test Cases are even better and patches are Golden.

 Please post:

 1. Exactly what you did
 2. What happened (include exceptions, stack traces, sample code, etc.!)
-3. What you thought should of happened
+3. What you thought should have happened

 ** LICENSE INFORMATION **